Is my gift tax-deductible?

 Are we planning to pursue outside funding for any of the capital projects?

 Yes!
 We have a group of volunteers bringing leadership to our requests for outside funding through grants, foundations, and any other opportunities.
+We have already been successful in several grants and are currently pursuing others.

 Why not build a new building for outreach?